SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Link back to the 'Time' subsection if you came from the link there](#time)
 ### My Story
-The debsoc controversy I am the most infamous for is my history with Adjudication.
+The Debsoc controversy I am the most infamous for is my history with Adjudication.
 This was before CUPD 2023, my first tournament.
 My seniors put up a poll for speakers and adjudicators, and naturally everyone from my batch including me voted for speaking.

 2 weeks before the tournament, there were 4 of us who were still unsorted into the slots we had paid for.
 Our seniors were getting increasingly frustrated with us telling us, "How have you not decided your roles amongst yourselves yet?"
 As we freshers had never been to a tournament before, I expected our seniors to assign roles for us, but they seemed to avoid that responsibility.
 (I believe this is another underlying issue with the way we approach tournaments, giving 'freedom' without it really being freedom, and just leaving freshers clueless since there's no authority to back up a decision.)
 The 4 of us continued to remain silent about which 3 would form a team and who would adj.